ZenLedger Review

 Exchange and Wallet Integration

 ZenLedger supports around 400 exchanges and 80 wallets, which covers most US traders well.
 Major exchanges including Coinbase, Kraken, Gemini, and Crypto.com connect via read-only API.
 The Binance.US integration is supported via API; Binance.com (the global platform, geo-blocked for US users) requires CSV export instead.
 Wallet syncing for MetaMask and hardware wallets like Ledger uses a public address — no private keys are shared.
-DeFi support covers about 40 protocols; straightforward swaps on Uniswap and Aave tend to pull in correctly, though failed transactions that still consumed gas fees sometimes need manual categorization.
+This profile lists DeFi support for about 40 protocols.
+Review Uniswap, Aave, failed transactions, and gas fees against the source records.
 Where ZenLedger falls short compared to Koinly or CoinTracker: fewer blockchain integrations overall.
 Users active in Solana DeFi or newer L2 chains may need to supplement with CSV imports.

 Pricing and Value Assessment